vegaprotocol/documentation/docs/concepts/liquidity/rewards-penalties.md

 ### Penalties for not supporting orders
 Not being able to support the orders you posted using funds in your general and/or margin accounts will put you at risk of closeout, and can put the market into a situation where there is not enough liquidity.

-If the liquidity provider's margin account doesn't have enough funds to support their orders, the protocol will take funds from their liquidity commitment bond to cover the shortfall.
+If the liquidity provider's margin account doesn't have enough funds to support the orders, the protocol will take funds from your liquidity commitment bond to cover the shortfall.
 A penalty will be applied, and funds to cover the shortfall and pay the penalty will be transferred from the provider’s bond to the market's insurance pool.

-The liquidity obligation will remain unchanged and the protocol will periodically search the liquidity provider's general account and attempt to top up the bond account to the amount specified in their liquidity commitment.
+The liquidity obligation will remain unchanged and the protocol will periodically search the liquidity provider's general account and attempt to top up the bond account to the amount specified in your liquidity commitment.

-Should the funds in the bond account drop to 0, the liquidity provider will be marked for closeout and their orders will be cancelled.
+Should the funds in the bond account drop to 0, you will be marked for closeout and your orders will be cancelled.
 If this puts the market into a state where it isn’t meeting the target stake, the market will go into a liquidity monitoring auction.
-If this happens while the market is transitioning from auction mode to continuous trading, a penalty will not be applied.
+If this happens while the market is transitioning from auction mode to continuous trading, you will not be penalised.

 :::note Read more
 [Liquidity monitoring](./../trading-on-vega/market-protections#liquidity-monitoring)